 Be proactive and plan your recovery.

 "I ate a food last night for the first time in three years and it was great!"

 "I took responsibility and let go of one of my boyfriends."

-"I refused to let my wife tell me what to think about this issue."
+"I refused to let my wife tell me what to think about our daughter coming out."

 "I thought about what might make me happy and decided to take dance lessons."